Detailed below are common technical terms associated with aerial photography.

 PHOTOGRAMMETRY: The science of obtaining accurate measurements by means of photography.

-PHOTOGRAPHIC INTERPRETATION: The utilisation of systems, techniques, or processes of analyzing photographs which enable the production of reliable and detailed information concerning the natural or cultural features of the area photographed and to determine or infer the factors which the observable presence, condition, or use of these features imply.
+PHOTOGRAPHIC INTERPRETATION: The utilisation of systems, techniques, or processes of analysing photographs which enable the production of reliable and detailed information concerning the natural or cultural features of the area photographed and to determine or infer the factors which the observable presence, condition, or use of these features imply.
 See Imagery Analysis.

 PHOTOGRAPHIC INTERPRETER (PI): The name for someone who undertakes Photographic Interpretation tasks - typically within a military environment.
 See Imagery Analyst.